compbiozurich/UZH-BIO392/course-results/2021/john-oehninger/Day10_GATK_Mutec2.md

 ## IGV
 After loading the analysis results into IGV, I navigated to the TP53 locus at chr17:7,666,402-7,689,550.
 After zooming in farther, a C --> T variant became clearly visible.

+# Questions

+* We see a C→T variant light up in red for the tumor but not the normal.
+What do you think is happening in 2_tumor_normal_m2.bam?
+> Compared to the reference, the tumor cells present the C→T variant (location_ chr17:7.674.220), while the tumor not.
+This is clear since all the tumor samples aligned reads display this variant while the control (normal) samples reads do not (i.e. present a C at this location).

+* What does the coverage tell you ?
+> IGV displays the matching coverage tracks and informs us about the number of reads covering each base.
+In this particular case, we have a coverage of 131 reads for the C→T variant (40% C, 60% T).

+*  What are the three grouped tracks for the bamout?
+> The new "reference", i.e. haplotype caller (HC), the normal and the tumor samples.

+* What do the colors indicate?
+> The four different haplotypes (HC = 151462549/ 1294269273/ 783029670/ 2025865096) from the new reference, from which two present the variant C>T. Each read is then aligned to the HC and the color shows which one specifically.
+Here, the red reads (from the HC = 151462549) mey mainly represent the normal tissue, while the green reads (from HC = 783029670) the tumor tissue.
+Two others are also displayed (blue and violet) but rarely present in our samples.

+* What differentiates the pastel versus gray reads?
+> Gray reads do not present any haplotype and are therefore aligned with the reference genome (in our case, hg38), while the pastel reads do.

+* How do you feel about this somatic call?
+> Really interested!
+Especially about all the available options, that IGV offers.
+Regarding the noticed variant C→T, the clear cut between our data (normal vs tumor) gives a good confidence.